JohanRestrepo19/quake-data/README.md

 rails features:sync
 ```

-Then we need to run de features sync task to get the data from the external source and persist it into the database.
+Then we need to run the features synchronization task to get the data from the external source and persist it into the database.

 Once we have the database ready to use we just need to start our server.
 And **we need start the api server berfore starting the client/frontend** project to avoid rails complaining about the port is already being used.
 So to get the server running: